webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Cons: employees feel like they have two bosses.
   - ![Manager Authority](img/project_authority.PNG)
   - ![Matrix organization](img/Strong-Matrix-Organizational-Structure-11.jpg)
-- TEAM and RESOURCE MANAGEMENT::Organizational structures::Projectized
+- TEAM and RESOURCE MANAGEMENT::Organizational structures::_Projectized_
   - Projectized: Project managers have full authority over dedicated teams focusing on specific projects, offering flexibility but potentially siloed knowledge.
   - Organization that pools resources around projects.
   - PM leads a group of people as long as a project exists.
 When the project ends, the team disbands and reforms around new projects.
   - The PM owns the budget and line manager responsibilities.
 Therefore typically has more HR responsibilities.
   - Looks similar to a functional organization.
 However, it will have PMs instead of specialized managers leading each team.
   - ![Prjectized organization](img/projectized-organizational.webp)
-- TEAM and RESOURCE MANAGEMENT::Organizational structures::Functional
+- TEAM and RESOURCE MANAGEMENT::Organizational structures::_Functional_
   - Functional: Teams are organized by specialized skills or departments, offering efficiency but limited visibility across projects.
   - A single leader(president) with a few direct reports.
   - Suits small businesses.
 Easier to communicate, but easy to become siloed from other departments.
   - Will have 'specialized roles' of functional managers.
   - Ex.. all human resources personnel report to a Human Resources head(manager), who then reports to the president.
 Their primary teammates are people with similar job responsibilities and expertise.
   - ![functional organization](img/Functional-Orgainzational.webp)
-- TEAM and RESOURCE MANAGEMENT::Resource life cycle::Acquisition::Needs assessment
+- TEAM and RESOURCE MANAGEMENT::Resource life cycle::Acquisition::_Needs assessment_
   - Acquisition: Identifying and securing needed resources through hiring, purchasing, or contracting.
   - Needs assessment: Analyzing project requirements to determine necessary resources.
-- TEAM and RESOURCE MANAGEMENT::Resource life cycle::Maintenance
+- TEAM and RESOURCE MANAGEMENT::Resource life cycle::_Maintenance_
   - Maintenance: Upgrading, repairing, and ensuring resource availability throughout the project.
-- TEAM and RESOURCE MANAGEMENT::Resource life cycle::Hardware decommissioning
+- TEAM and RESOURCE MANAGEMENT::Resource life cycle::_Hardware decommissioning_
   - Hardware Decommissioning: Safely retiring and disposing of outdated hardware.
-- TEAM and RESOURCE MANAGEMENT::Resource life cycle::End-of-life software
+- TEAM and RESOURCE MANAGEMENT::Resource life cycle::_End-of-life software_
   - End-of-Life Software: Migrating or transitioning away from outdated software solutions.
-- TEAM and RESOURCE MANAGEMENT::Resource life cycle::Successor planning
+- TEAM and RESOURCE MANAGEMENT::Resource life cycle::_Successor planning_
   - Succession Planning: Identifying and developing backups for critical roles to avoid disruptions.
-- TEAM and RESOURCE MANAGEMENT::Resource types and criticality::Human resources
+- TEAM and RESOURCE MANAGEMENT::Resource types and criticality::_Human resources_
   - Human Resources: Skilled individuals assigned to project tasks.
-- TEAM and RESOURCE MANAGEMENT::Resource types and criticality::Physical resources
+- TEAM and RESOURCE MANAGEMENT::Resource types and criticality::_Physical resources_
   - Physical Resources: Equipment, facilities, and materials needed for project activities.
-- TEAM and RESOURCE MANAGEMENT::Resource types and criticality::Capital resources
+- TEAM and RESOURCE MANAGEMENT::Resource types and criticality::_Capital resources_
   - Capital Resources: Financial investments and funding allocated to the project.
-- TEAM and RESOURCE MANAGEMENT::Resource types and criticality::Internal vs. external
+- TEAM and RESOURCE MANAGEMENT::Resource types and criticality::_Internal vs. external_
   - Internal vs. External: Resources obtained from within or outside the organization.
-- TEAM and RESOURCE MANAGEMENT::Resource types and criticality::Shared vs. dedicated
+- TEAM and RESOURCE MANAGEMENT::Resource types and criticality::_Shared vs. dedicated_
   - Shared vs. Dedicated: Resources used by multiple projects or exclusively assigned to one.
-- TEAM and RESOURCE MANAGEMENT::Gap analysis::Feature/functionality
+- TEAM and RESOURCE MANAGEMENT::Gap analysis::_Feature/functionality_
-  - Gap Analysis: Identifying discrepancies between the current state and desired state of a project in terms of:
+  - Gap Analysis: Identifying discrepancies between the current state and desired state of a project.
   - Feature/functionality: Comparing existing capabilities with required functionality.
-- TEAM and RESOURCE MANAGEMENT::Gap analysis::Skills
+- TEAM and RESOURCE MANAGEMENT::Gap analysis::_Skills_
   - Skills: Assessing team skills against project requirements.
-- TEAM and RESOURCE MANAGEMENT::Gap analysis::Utilization
+- TEAM and RESOURCE MANAGEMENT::Gap analysis::_Utilization_
   - Utilization: Analyzing how efficiently resources are being used.
-- TEAM and RESOURCE MANAGEMENT::Team performance considerations::Maintaining project momentum
+- TEAM and RESOURCE MANAGEMENT::Team performance considerations::_Maintaining project momentum_
   - Maintaining Project Momentum: Addressing motivational challenges and fostering a positive team environment.
-- TEAM and RESOURCE MANAGEMENT::Team performance considerations::Assessing team life cycle::Forming
+- TEAM and RESOURCE MANAGEMENT::Team performance considerations::Assessing team life cycle::_Forming_
   - Characteristics: This initial stage is marked by introductions, establishing roles, and getting familiar with the project.
 There might be uncertainty and dependence on the project manager for guidance.
   - Leadership approach: Focus on building trust, defining expectations, and fostering open communication.
 Provide clear direction and support team members as they learn about the project.
-- TEAM and RESOURCE MANAGEMENT::Team performance considerations::Assessing team life cycle::Storming
+- TEAM and RESOURCE MANAGEMENT::Team performance considerations::Assessing team life cycle::_Storming_
   - Characteristics: This stage can involve disagreements, competition for roles, and potential conflict as team members adjust to working together.
 Power dynamics might be tested.
   - Leadership approach: Facilitate healthy conflict resolution, encourage collaboration, and actively manage team dynamics.
 Foster a safe space for open communication and address any underlying issues.
-- TEAM and RESOURCE MANAGEMENT::Team performance considerations::Assessing team life cycle::Norming
+- TEAM and RESOURCE MANAGEMENT::Team performance considerations::Assessing team life cycle::_Norming_
   - Characteristics: The team starts to establish cohesion, develop shared goals, and agree on working methods.
 Communication improves, and trust begins to build.
   - Leadership approach: Delegate tasks, empower team members, and provide opportunities for individual and team growth.
 Monitor progress and address any remaining challenges.
-- TEAM and RESOURCE MANAGEMENT::Team performance considerations::Assessing team life cycle::Performing
+- TEAM and RESOURCE MANAGEMENT::Team performance considerations::Assessing team life cycle::_PeDforming_
   - Characteristics: The team is at its peak efficiency, working effectively towards goals.
 Communication is open and collaborative, and members are confident and motivated.
   - Leadership approach: Continue to provide support and guidance as needed, but focus on facilitating team autonomy and celebrating successes.
 Monitor performance metrics and adjust the plan as needed.
-- TEAM and RESOURCE MANAGEMENT::Team performance considerations::Assessing team life cycle::Adjourning
+- TEAM and RESOURCE MANAGEMENT::Team performance considerations::Assessing team life cycle::_Adjourning_
   - Characteristics: The project nears completion, and team members start to prepare for disbanding.
 There might be mixed emotions as closure approaches.
   - Leadership approach: Focus on ensuring a smooth project handover, finalizing deliverables, and providing proper closure for team members.
 Acknowledge their contributions and celebrate the project's achievements.
-- TEAM and RESOURCE MANAGEMENT::Team performance considerations::Providing project team performance feedback
+- TEAM and RESOURCE MANAGEMENT::Team performance considerations::_Providing project team performance feedback_
   - Providing Project Team Performance Feedback: Guiding and motivating team members through constructive feedback and recognition.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Functional/extended vs. operational/core team members
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Functional/extended vs. operational/core team members_
   - Functional/Extended: Individuals contributing from their primary department to specific project tasks.
     - Ex..
 The functional manager retains the budget and people management responsibilities in a functional organization.
 The PM coordinates the project, but they have little relative authority over people or cost.
   - Operational/Core: Members dedicated full-time to the project team.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Sponsor
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Sponsor_
   - Sponsor: Provides project funding and high-level direction.
   - Accountable for a project.
 Provide vision, insight, and guidance throughout the project.
 The sponsor also serves in a governance role in most project frameworks.
   - The sponsor will amplify the project’s visibility.
   - Build support with other senior managers and advertise the project’s benefits throughout the organization.
   - Secure funding and remove resource-related barriers.
   - Approves deliverables and decides when a project starts and ends.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Stakeholders
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Stakeholders_
   - Stakeholders: Individuals or groups with vested interest in the project's success.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Senior management
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Senior management_
   - Senior Management: Offers strategic guidance and decision-making support.
   - Highest level of leadership.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Product owner
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Product owner_
   - Product Owner (Agile): Prioritizes and defines product backlog for development.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Scrum master
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Scrum master_
   - Scrum Master (Agile): Facilitates agile ceremonies and removes roadblocks for the team.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Project manager (PM)
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Project manager (PM)_
   - Project Manager (PM): Plans, executes, and controls the project to meet objectives.
   - Lead Projects.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Program manager
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Program manager_
   - Program Manager: Oversees multiple related projects and ensures program-level goals are met.
   - Lead programs.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Product manager
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Product manager_
   - Gathering and managing product requirements: The PM acts as the voice of the customer, capturing their needs and translating them into actionable requirements for the development team.
 They prioritize features and functionalities based on impact, feasibility, and market needs.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Testers/quality assurance (QA) specialists
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Testers/quality assurance (QA) specialists_
   - Testers/QA Specialists: Evaluate and report on software quality.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Business analyst
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Business analyst_
   - Business Analyst: Analyzes business requirements and translates them into project specifications.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Subject matter expert (SME)
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Subject matter expert (SME)_
   - Subject Matter Expert (SME): Provides specialized knowledge and expertise to the project.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Architect
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Architect_
   - Architect: Designs the overall system architecture and technical solutions.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Developers/engineers
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Developers/engineers_
   - Developers/Engineers: Build and implement the project deliverables.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::Project management office (PMO)
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Project management office (PMO)_
   - Project Management Office (PMO): Provides project management support, templates, and best practices.
   - Manages the flow of projects.
   - Tracks metrics for projects throughout the organization.
-- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::End users
+- TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_End users_
   - End Users: Individuals who will ultimately use the project's deliverables.

 ## 1.11 Explain important PROJECT PROCUREMENT and VENDOR SELECTION concepts